 The Pennsylvania Railroad's regional Congressional service was in some ways a truncated version of its Senator, which operated all of the way to Boston.
-The regional trains, also known as Congressionals as well as by other names, were perhaps the preeminent way for commuters, business interests, and local travelers to make their way to and from the Northeast's largest cities between Washington, D.C. and New York City as the distance could be covered in just a few hours!
+The Northeast trains were also known by other names and were perhaps the preeminent way for commuters, business interests, and local travelers to make their way to and from the Northeast's largest cities between Washington, D.C. and New York City as the distance could be covered in just a few hours!
 Today, of course, Amtrak provides service along the Northeast corridor although it is far different than during the PRR era when passengers were treated as royalty and the trains were rich with on board amenities and offerings.
 These services, of course, slowly disappeared into the 1960s and under Penn Central management.
-While the Congressionals remained initially under Amtrak the name was gone after just a few years.
+While the service remained initially under Amtrak the name was gone after just a few years.

 The origins of the Pennsy providing regional service along the Northeast Corridor between our nation's capital and New York City date back to the Congressional Limited Express, a train inaugurated in 1885.
 From an early date the PRR learned the value of offering fast, local service for commuters, which was especially true in such a populated region as the Northeast.
 During these early years power for the train was provided by steam and typical intermediate stops included Newark, New Brunswick, Trenton, Philadelphia, Wilmington, Perryville, and Baltimore (this changed little over the years).
 The first real change for the Congressional Limited Express service occurred during the 1920s when the Pennsylvania Railroad announced that it would be upgrading the corridor to full electrified status and adding hourly stops along the route.

-After seeing the successes of the streamliner through the 1940s the PRR finally decided to spend considering money on purchasing new equipment for its regional Northeast trains including the Senator and Congressional.
+After seeing the successes of the streamliner through the 1940s the PRR finally decided to spend considering money on purchasing new equipment for its regional Northeast trains.
 In 1951 it placed an order with the Budd Company for 64 new cars, which gave the railroad two trainsets each for each train.
 In terms of the Congressional this meant that there would be a Morning and Afternoon run offered daily.
 The new cars were a stunning difference from the old heavyweight equipment used for years and gleamed in their fluted stainless steel, Tuscon red pinstripe, and gold lettering.
-While today's regional commuter trains offer little more in the way of amenities aside from a snackbar this was not the case with the Congressionals.
+While today's regional commuter trains offer little more in the way of amenities aside from a snackbar this was not the case with the Pennsy's service.

 The interior of the trains offered interior decors that went along with theme of the region in which served, tasteful colors of red, white, and blue.
 Just as with the Senator typical consists of the Congressionals included a parlor car, bar lounge, coffee shop tavern, diner, and an observation-bar-lounge.
 It was top-notch service with an incredible offering of dining, as according to Mike Schafer and Joe Welsh's Streamliners: History of a Railroad Icon, menu offerings included charbroiled steak and the Pennsy's legendary raisin pie.
 This, of course, did not include light snacks and beverages also offered aboard the train.
 Additionally, the PRR took great effort in tailoring the train to business travelers by offering comfortable seating and even a seven-room conference car for meetings.
 Overall, no other railroad could match the Pennsylvania for regional service in the Northeast.